gabrieldp23/Roman_Numerals/README.md

 1 - The letters I, X, C, M only can be repeated three consecutive times (Example: III = 3)

-2 - When two letters are different and lowest number is in front of the highest, it means a **subtraction** (Example: IV = 4)
+2 - When two letters are different and lowest number is in front of the highest, it's a **subtraction** (Example: IV = 4)

-3 - When two letters are different and highest number is in front of the lowest, it means a **sum** (Example: VI = 6)
+3 - When two letters are different and highest number is in front of the lowest, it's a **sum** (Example: VI = 6)

 |   I  |  1 |  XI  |  11  |
 |:----:|:--:|:----:|:----:|